Sadickachuli/climate-change-chatbot/README.md

 🛠️ Future Improvements
 - Deploy React frontend using vercel.

-- Deloy React backend with Render
+- Deloy React backend with Heroku.

 - Expand the dataset for better chatbot accuracy.